sunpy/sunpy/README.md

     $ conda install sunpy

-If you want to develop SunPy you will need to install using git.
+If you want to develop SunPy you will need to install from git.
 The best way to do this is to create a new conda environment and install the git version of SunPy in it: